HugoDaniel/hugodaniel.com/content/posts/2025-09-23-webgpu-shader-unknown-limits.md

 ### 4 - Brackets? what brackets?

-Now that we know these limits, lets try to create two of these, but chained together, what could possibly go wrong?
+Now that we know these limits, let's try to create two of these, but chained together, what could possibly go wrong?

 ```wgsl